 What is the bend radius?

-Bend radius refers to the smallest possible curvature a hose or tubing can undergo without suffering structural damage.
+The minimum bend radius refers to the smallest possible curvature a hose or tubing can undergo without suffering structural damage.
 This measurement is taken from the inner edge of the bend rather than the centerline.
 It is a crucial factor to consider when selecting hoses, especially in applications requiring frequent directional changes.

 Overly sharp bends can lead to material stress and deformation, compromising the integrity of the hose’s reinforcement layers and reducing its lifespan.